 Automation produces huge amounts of information which in turn creates a more analytical customer for the supply chain to talk to ¬– one that looks to suppliers to create marginal improvements in their products or advice leading to a measurable, meaningful benefit for the farm.

-Livestock sector not lagging behind
+Livestock sector transformed

 The arable sector is often where new farm technology is targeted, but livestock farmers are just as adaptable to change if they see a performance or financial benefit.

 Across the world technology is being deployed to allow more accurate, efficient stock management in the beef, sheep, dairy, pig and poultry sectors.

 Automated body condition scoring infrared cameras for cattle is now available, while heat detection collars and satellite-tracked movement tools have all been developed to improve farmer decision making and are as much a precision farming tool as a GPS-guided tractor.

 Modern broiler units have been developed to allow maximum control of the shed’s environment while minimizing the amount of physical time a stockman has to spend walking the flock, disturbing the birds and increasing the biosecurity risk.
 It has allowed precise management of every aspect of the birds’ needs from a control room, tablet or smartphone.

 Stockmen from all sectors are engaging world-leading breeding companies in order to adopt high quality replacement programmes focused on developing desirable genetic traits that will herds and flocks that are fit for the future.